 - Retirement savings

-If you have a home office or a space at home used exclusively for work, it can generally be claimed as a home office deduction.
+If you have a home office or a space at home used exclusively for work, you can generally claim this as a home office deduction.
 Travel costs from a home office to a client site can also be an eligible work expense deduction.

 The important thing here is to document, document, document.
 Be sure to keep records of all of your business spending and expenses in case of an audit.
 Save those receipts—including gas—and written records of payment.
 Pictures are helpful as well, especially ones of your home office as this deduction may be viewed with more scrutiny.
 Make sure your listed expenses contain precise, exact figures to avoid raising red flags.